 Advice: Get over it!
 As homebrewers we are accustomed to seeing the wort ferment, and as such, it may not be as entertaining.
 Just leave the yeast to its privacy and trust that it is doing its job.
 Why must we micro-manage our workers?

-Overall, this is what I believe to be a durable product, but unfortunately it will be gone before I can report back on the long-term test results.
-I hope to attempt conditioning under pressure in this beauty of a fermenter as soon as I resolve the issue of how I will do that.
+Overall, I believe this is the best conical fermenter, but unfortunately it will be gone before I can report back on the long-term test results.
+I hope to attempt conditioning under pressure in this beauty as soon as I resolve the issue of how I will do that.
 We’ll see…